Jinssi/ContosoTraders/docs/App-Deployment-Guide.md

       ![img30](images/test1.png)

-3. Select the CDN profile starting with name Gravy-traders-cdn$ENVIRONMENTNAME
+3. Select the CDN profile starting with name gravy-traders-cdn$ENVIRONMENTNAME

      ![img31](images/Test2.png)

 5. Review the Endpoints and make a note of the URL for endpoint containing “UI2” website.
-It should look like https://Gravy-traders-ui2$ENVNAME.azureedge.net
+It should look like https://gravy-traders-ui2$ENVNAME.azureedge.net

       ![img32](images/Test3.png)